 In order to speed processing of reserve materials, reading lists and the syllabus for GSD courses should be received by the library as soon as possible.
 This allows time to order materials that the library does not own and to recall items that are currently circulating.

 Reading lists may be e-mailed or faxed (617-496-5929) to the Library.
 You may also send us updated lists as needed.
 Please send a copy of your course syllabus, as this is vital in order to know which materials are needed in the first few weeks of classes

-The Reserve List Tool — part of the Course iSites — may also be used to send requests for course reserves.
+The Reserve List Tool — part of the Web-Based Course Tool (Canvas) — may also be used to send requests for course reserves.
 The Tool stores and retrieves reserve lists from previous semesters and allows you to submit requests directly to the library.
-Specific instructions regarding the use of the Reserve List Tools and the Course iSites are sent to GSD Faculty before the start of each semester.
+Specific instructions regarding the use of the Reserve List Tools and the Web-Based Course Tool (Canvas) are sent to GSD Faculty before the start of each semester.

 Library staff work on reading lists in the order they are received, and we receive a large number of reserve lists during the first weeks of each semester.
 If a list is received well before the start of the semester most or all of the required readings will be available when students need them.
 During the first three weeks there is a backlog of lists awaiting processing, and processing can take much longer at this time (up to several weeks).

 Please submit copies of any syllabus, reading list, bibliography, assignment, etc., well before these are issued to students.
 This allows us to place materials on reserve before they are checked out of the library and must be recalled.